University and College admissions information

 Information for university and college admissions

-Sheringham Sixth Form went into lockdown from 23 March 2020, with all classroom teaching suspended.
+Sheringham Sixth Form went into the first lockdown from 23 March 2020, with all face to face classroom teaching suspended; this was when the current applicants were in Year 11.
 We did not have any key worker children of Sixth Form age on site during the lockdown period.
-Classroom teaching resumed on 7 September.
+Classroom teaching resumed on 7 September 2020.

 |Teaching time that was lost

-Although assessments and tests were remotely set in all subjects during lockdown, these were clearly not always conducted by students in controlled conditions.
+Assessments and tests were remotely set in all subjects during the second lockdown, these were clearly not always conducted by students in controlled conditions.

 Posted on: 15th October 2020